-The Positives and Negatives of Living and Freelancing in Devon
+The Positives and Negatives of Living in Plymouth

 I recently overheard a conversation between two couples; one of the couples had come to south Devon on holiday, while the other were residents here.